Water Safety Policy

 Safety cover is provided at several different levels:

 Responsive Safety Cover - A Safety Boat will be available from the pontoon and a watch kept from the shore with safety response as necessary.
-This is typically the case during 'Casual Watersports', when the Club is open with no scheduled event or club activity afloat.
+This is typically the case during 'Casual Sailing', when the Club is open with no scheduled event or club activity afloat.
 Response may be slower at these times.
-(NB This does not prevent the Safety Boat from Patrolling on the water during Casual Watersports, it may change between the two levels of cover depending on the conditions and numbers afloat).
+(NB This does not prevent the Safety Boat from Patrolling on the water during Casual Sailing, it may change between the two levels of cover depending on the conditions and numbers afloat).

 No Safety Cover/Solo Use - It is not permitted for anybody to use the water alone; even the most experienced crews may come into difficulty, from unexpected gear failure or sudden changes in the weather conditions.
 In the event of the Safety Boat becoming unexpectedly unavailable, for instance in the case of a breakdown, this will be signified (if at all possible) by a flashing yellow light from the Clubhouse.
 Water users may elect to remain afloat on a 'Buddy Sailing' basis with the other water users present, accepting that some may not know Safety Cover has become unavailable; any person becoming the only craft afloat must return ashore.